A DisneySea-like Adventure in Hakone

 Winter YE23>2024

-Shrine visit on the first day of the year to Hokkaido Jingu at Maruyama Park, in Sapporo
+A customary shrine visit on the 1st day of the year, this time, to the Hokkaido Jingu in Sapporo

 Journal Entry... (to be continued)